Alicia Vikander: Other credited works

 In 2020, Vikander recorded a narration of the audiobook chapter "Pippi Longstocking Moves Into Villa Villekulla", supporting the global charitable initiative "Pippi of Today", a collaboration between The Astrid Lindgren Company and Save the Children, to create awareness and raise money for girls on the move.

 In 2021, Vikander recorded the song "Blue Bayou", which is featured in the Blue Bayou (Original Motion Picture Soundtrack).
+In 2022, Vikander reprised her role as Lara Croft for the attraction Tomb Raider: The Live Experience in Camden Market, providing voiceover for the character.

+In 2026, Vikander was announced as the narrator of Merregnon: Heart of Ice.
+The Decca Classics album, recorded with the London Symphony Orchestra at Abbey Road Studios, features Nobuo Uematsu’s first original large-scale work written for the concert hall.